What Is a Cross-Connection?

 • Requires rebuild or replacement every five years or when they visibly fail.

-• ASSE 1012, 1022, 1024, and 1081 - These devices require tags which identify the installation date and date of the required rebuild or replacement.
-Homeowners can rebuild or replace them without a permit or inspection.
+• ASSE 1012, 1022, 1024, and 1081 - These devices require tags that identify the installation date and date of the required rebuild or replacement.
+According to the WSSC Plumbing and Fuel Gas Code, replacing or rebuilding non-testable backflow prevention devices shall be exempt from a permit requirement and may be performed by the homeowner in residential applications only.

 Non-Testable Applications